billderose-zz/pyDigit/README.md

-Submission for Digit Recognizer competition on kaggle.com.
+Submission for the Kaggle [Digit Recognizer competition](http://www.kaggle.com/c/digit-recognizer).
 There are three classifiers fit in this script: a random forest, an extra-tree random forest, and a multi-class adaboost classifier.